 Imagine you want to do a live broadcast using a camera and encoder.
 You’ve already compressed your video with an RTMP encoder and selected the H.264 video codec at 1080p.
 But if you attempt to stream it directly, users will not see it.
 Thus, a live transcoding service is essential to do a live broadcast to all users with slower data speeds, tablets, mobile phones, and connected TV devices, allowing playback on almost any screen on the planet.
 Thus, without using this service, viewers without sufficient bandwidth can’t view the stream.

 Streaming ETL processes the movement of real-time data from one place to another.
 This element will be connected with both analytics and real-time databases.

-ETL means database function, such as extract, transform, and load.
-Let's look at these functions in more detail.
+ETL means database functions, such as extract, transform, and load.
+Let’s look at these functions in more detail.